 - Test both heat and air conditioning – It may not seem like a big deal now, but when the scorching heat is upon you, you’ll be thankful you took the extra time to inspect.

-- Warning lights – Carefully check whether there are any warning lights which are on and flashing.
+- Warning lights – Carefully check whether there are any warning lights that are on and flashing.
 Chase the owner or dealer for any required maintenance to choose a used car.

 - How does the car handle?
 Inspect it under high-stress situations, such as stop and go, high and low speeds, sudden acceleration/deceleration, hard turns and jerky stops.
 Get the car up to at least 55 miles an hour since some things, like a bent rim would only be noticeable at lower speeds.